 Leaders are found throughout an organization, in every office and at every level.
 These monthly roundtables are open to the entire CWRU community to learn and talk about external higher education trends and influences, and what it means for CWRU.
 These meetings will better empower all members of the CWRU community to be leaders and find ways to have greater impact.

 A complete list of dates for the 2019-20 academic year are below.
-All meetings will be held in Ballroom A of the Tinkham Veale University Center.
+Most meetings will be held in Ballroom A of the Tinkham Veale University Center.
 Those marked with an asterisk (**) will be held remotely.
 Details will be forthcoming.

 - Roundtable #1: Wednesday, October 30, from 10-11 a.m.

 - Roundtable #2: Monday, November 18, from 4-5 p.m.

 - Roundtable #3: Thursday, December 19, from 10-11 a.m.

 - Roundtable #4: Wednesday, January 22, from 10-11 a.m.

 - Roundtable #5: Wednesday, February 26, from 10:30-11:30 a.m.
 (Note: this time has changed)